cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 instantiations of the following functionalities:

 - `GG`: A prime-order group exposing the API detailed in {{pog}}, with base point defined in the corresponding reference for each group.
+Each group also specifies HashToGroup, HashToScalar, and serialization functionalities.
+For HashToGroup, the domain separation tag (DST) is constructed in accordance with the recommendations in {{!I-D.irtf-cfrg-hash-to-curve}}, Section 3.1.
 - `Hash`: A cryptographic hash function that is indifferentiable from a Random Oracle, whose output length is Nh bytes long.

-This section specifies supported VOPRF group and hash function instantiations.
-For each group, we specify the HashToGroup, HashToScalar, and serialization functionalities.
+This section specifies ciphersuites with supported groups and hash functions.

 Applications should take caution in using ciphersuites targeting P-256 and ristretto255.
 See {{cryptanalysis}} for related discussion.